ForJobOk/GeoSpatialSamples/README.md

 # GeoSpatialSamples

 ## How to Use
 Set up to use GeoSpatial, and import PUN2.
+Move the below prefab after import PUN2.
+`Assets/_Kento/Prefabs/Player.prefab` → `Assets/Photon/PhotonUnityNetworking/Resources`

 ## Version info